splunk/splunk-connect-for-snmp/docs/dashboard.md

 1. In Splunk platform open **Search -> Dashboards**.
 2. Click on **Create New Dashboard** and make an empty dashboard.
 Be sure to choose Classic Dashboards.
-3. In the **Edit Dashboard** view, go to Source and replace the initial xml with the contents of [dashboard/dashboard.xml](https://github.com/splunk/splunk-connect-for-snmp/blob/main/dashboard/dashboard.xml) published in the SC4SNMP repository.
+3. In the **Edit Dashboard** view, go to Source and replace the initial xml with the contents of **dashboard.xml**.
+This file you cand find on [release page](https://github.com/splunk/splunk-connect-for-snmp/releases) for your version in attachments.
 4. Save your changes.
 Your dashboard is ready to use.